Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: conclusion

-We have reported Ir $4f$ core-level HAXPES experiments across the AFM ordering transition in \sroa and \srob.
-Using LDA+DMFT AIM simulations, we have explained the microscopic origin of the observed changes in the HAXPES spectra in response to the AFM order.
-We have shown that the spectral change reflects the Slater or Mott-Hubbard character of the AFM insulating state rather than material details.
+In summary, we have reported Ir $4f$ core-level HAXPES experiments across the AFM ordering transition in Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$.
+Using LDA+DMFT AIM simulations, we have addressed the origin of the two peak features in the Ir 4$f$ core level, demonstrating the crucial role of nonlocal screening in the analysis of core-level spectra of 5$d$ TMOs, similar to 3$d$ TMOs.
+Furthermore, we have explained the microscopic mechanism underlying the observed changes in the HAXPES spectra in response to AFM order, demonstrating that these spectral changes reflect the Slater or Mott-Hubbard character of the AFM insulating state rather than material-specific details.
 This broadens the applications of core-level HAXPES as a tool to study the magnetic and metal-to-insulator transitions in correlated systems.